Norovirus: Reduce Your Risk

 - Norovirus is killed by cooking.
 Use a food thermometer to make certain foods reach the recommended internal cooking temperature.

 - Norovirus can spread while you are sick and during recovery.
-Do not prepare food for others while you are ill and for at least three days after you recover.
+Do not prepare food for others while you are ill and for at least 24 hours after you recover.

 - Disinfect hand contact surfaces such as faucets in the kitchen and bathroom with a bleach solution of 1 teaspoon chlorine bleach to 1 quart of water.